franck-gaspoz/CommandLine.NetCore/README.md

 ```

 That leads to the loading of any command line components like global arguments, commands and help settings
-from both the library core and your own console app.
+from both the library core and your own console app and parsing of the declared syntaxes and eventualy execution of the mdthod corresponding to the matching syntax.

 ## 2. Testing the integrated **help** command: